creativetimofficial/ct-notus-pro-react/README.md

 ![Notus PRO React](https://raw.githubusercontent.com/creativetimofficial/public-assets/master/notus-pro-react/notus-pro-react.jpg)

-### A beautiful UI Kit and Admin for Tailwind CSS and React.

-Start your development with a Premium Tailwind CSS and React UI Kit and Admin components library.
-Let Notus PRO React amaze you with its cool features and build tools and get your project to a whole new level.
+Start your development with a premium UI Kit and Admin components library for Tailwind CSS & React.
+Let Notus PRO React amaze you with its cool features and build tools that will get your project to a whole new level!

-Notus PRO React is premium UI Kit and Admin, and it features multiple HTML and React elements and it comes with dynamic components for React.
+Notus PRO React features multiple HTML and React elements, and it comes with dynamic components for React.
+It is based on [Tailwind Starter Kit](https://www.creative-tim.com/learning-lab/tailwind-starter-kit/presentation?ref=npr-github-readme) and [Notus React](https://www.creative-tim.com/notus-react?ref=npr-github-readme) (https://www.creative-tim.com/notus-react?ref=npr-github-readme) by Creative Tim.

-It is based on [Tailwind Starter Kit](https://www.creative-tim.com/learning-lab/tailwind-starter-kit/presentation?ref=npr-github-readme) and [Notus React](https://www.creative-tim.com/notus-react?ref=npr-github-readme) by Creative Tim, and it is built with multiple components for different purposes, such as a Presentation website, a Blog website, an E-Commerce website platform, and Admin Dashboard website.
+This beautiful UI Kit & Admin is built with multiple components for different projects, such as Presentation websites, Blog websites,  E-Commerce website platforms, and Admin Dashboard websites.
 It also features components for authentication and error handling.

-Besides these 6 sections, it also comes with one more section for different purposes, such as blog sections, features sections, FAQ sections, Pricing and many more.
+Besides these sections, it also comes with an extra components category that can be used for different purposes, such as blog sections, features sections, FAQ sections, Pricing, and many more.
 Check all the sections [here](https://demos.creative-tim.com/notus-pro-react/#/components).

-Speed up your web development with a beautiful product made by <a href="https://creative-tim.com/" target="_blank">Creative Tim </a>.
-If you like bright and fresh colors, you will love this Free Tailwind CSS Template!
+Speed up your web development with an awesome product made by [Creative Tim](https://creative-tim.com/).
+If you like bright and fresh colors, you will love this Tailwind CSS Template!
 It features a huge number of components that can help you create amazing websites.

 ### Get Started